 Claiming disability benefits

-Like any type of insurance, getting covered is just one part of the equation.
-You also need to understand what to do in the event that you become disabled --- too sick or hurt to work.
+Like any type of insurance, getting disability insurance coverage is just the beginning.
+You also need to understand what to do in the event that you become disabled and need to put your policy to work.

-Of course, no one ever hopes to have to use their disability insurance.
-However, if you do, here are the Breeze best practices that you should follow to ensure a swift claims process.
+Of course, no one ever hopes to actually use their disability insurance.
+But if the time does come for you to collect disability benefits, follow these best practices to ensure a swift claims process.

 Don't miss any deadlines

-Once you’ve reported your disability, the insurance company will send you claim forms.
+Once you’ve reported your disability, the insurance company will send you claims forms.
 This step also may have a strict deadline for when you must return the forms with all accompanying documentation.

 Best Practice: Contact your carrier ASAP.